KatHoff/portfolio-softwtester/README.md

+# Portfolio
-# Portfolio - Entry level software tester
+Entry-level software tester

 ## About me
-I'm strongly motivated to change my current professional life.
-I've decided to develop myself in the IT field.
-I'm looking for a job in the IT industry as a manual tester.
-My main goal is to achieve some technical skills which will help me to become firstly a manual and then secondly an automation tester.
-My journey has just begun, cross your fingers, please :)!
+I'm highly motivated to make a career change and pursue opportunities in the IT field.
+Specifically, I am seeking a position as a manual tester in the IT industry.
+My primary goal is to develop my technical skills to become proficient in manual testing, and eventually transition into automation testing.
+Though my journey has just begun, I am determined to succeed.
+Keep your fingers crossed for me! :)

 ## Connect with me
 <br>[<img align="bottom" alt="linked-in" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/katarzynahoffmann/?locale=en_US)